 Experience the world’s most authentic & historic courses

 Classic links courses, historic locations and jaw-dropping landscapes await in the British Isles, with each country and destination offering something uniquely different from the other.
-With thousands of courses of every variety – from links and clifftop to heathlands and parklands – golf in the UK & Ireland is the envy of the world.
+With thousands of courses to choose from – whether it be links and clifftop to heathland and parkland – a golf trip in the UK & Ireland provides plenty of variety.

 - This is where the game began

 - Wonderful sense of history & tradition

 - Renowned British pub scene